 The Nancy Greene Ski League is a national program, inaugurated shortly after Nancy Greene Raine’s Gold Medal win at the 1968 Grenoble Olympic Winter Games.
 Since then, the program has been successful in introducing thousands of children to alpine skiing.
-Many of Canada’s top international skiers received their early training in Nancy Greene Ski League programs.
+Many of Canada’s top international skiers received their early training in Nancy Greene Ski League programs (NGSL).

 The Nancy Greene Ski League also introduces children to competition.
 These events, held at the club, zone, and provincial level, provide young skiers the opportunity to test the skills they have learned in the program in a fun and friendly environment.
 The emphasis in competition is placed on individual progress, team results, camaraderie, and fair play.

 Entry Level programming and competition is considered all programming for athletes aged 4-11 years of age.
 There are two primary age categories U12 (10-11 year olds) and U10 (4-9 years old), however additional age categories can be used for awards at events (U8, U6).
-We are excited that all of the events for these age groups will be supported by Alpine Insurance.

 - North Zone

-Clubs: Cold Lake, Drumheller, ESC, Fort McMurray, Nitehawk, Parkland, Rabbit Hill, Red Deer, Snow Valley, Sunridge, Valley.
+- Clubs: Cold Lake, Drumheller, ESC, Fort McMurray, Nitehawk, Parkland, Rabbit Hill, Red Deer, Snow Valley, Sunridge, Valley.